Towards Chemically Accurate and Scalable Quantum Simulations on IQM Quantum Hardware: A Quantum-HPC Hybrid Approach: Introduction

 However, despite these algorithmic strides, fundamental limitations remain.
 Rigorous benchmarks indicate that QSCI and SQD struggle with sampling inefficiency when targeting high-accuracy results, often yielding configuration interaction expansions that are less compact than classical heuristics (e.g., Heat-Bath Configuration Interaction, HCI), where new determinants become exponentially difficult to find~\cite{Reinholdt2025, Raisuddin2025}.
 Trying to address these scaling bottlenecks, novel variants have emerged.
 For instance, compact wavefunction-based QSCI leverages stochastic time evolution to predict likely excitations, yielding configuration spaces that are up to 200 times smaller than those obtained with conventional selection criteria, demonstrated on the IQM Emerald superconducting quantum hardware~\cite{Weaving2025}.
 Similarly, the Handover Iterative VQE (HI-VQE)~\cite{Aidan2025} dynamically exchanges configuration data between quantum samplers and classical solvers; it has been shown to produce wavefunctions substantially more compact than classical HCI for strongly correlated systems like Fe-S clusters~\cite{Yoo2026}, while enabling active spaces as large as (24e, 22o) with superior noise resilience~\cite{Ghasemi2026}.
 Most recently, half-qubit architectures have been introduced to double the addressable active space size, allowing the qubit count to scale with the number of spatial orbitals rather than spin orbitals~\cite{Smith2025, McFarthing2026, Yoshida2026}.
 Notable among these are Entanglement Forging SQD (EF-SQD)~\cite{Smith2025}, the independently developed HCI-Half qubit SQD (HCI-HSQD)~\cite{McFarthing2026}, and Doubly Occupied Configuration Interaction-QSCI (DOCI-QSCI)~\cite{Yoshida2026}.
 EF-SQD utilizes Schmidt decomposition to reduce qubit overhead, enabling the simulation of radical chain reactions on IBM Heron superconducting quantum hardware~\cite{Smith2025}.
 Addressing sampling efficiency, HCI-HSQD explicitly mitigates the compactness bottleneck by applying classical HCI heuristics to guide sampling, thereby reducing energy errors by up to 76\% in large clusters~\cite{McFarthing2026}.
 In parallel, DOCI-QSCI leverages seniority-zero schemes to efficiently double the qubit budget, utilizing ph-AFQMC to recover dynamic correlation lost by the seniority restriction across diverse molecular benchmarks~\cite{Yoshida2026}.
+Complementing these techniques, machine-learning-anchored frameworks such as physics-informed generative SQD (PIGen-SQD) leverage generative models combined with perturbative screening to stochastically recover high-fidelity configurations, improving both sampling efficiency and subspace compactness under noisy conditions~\cite{Chayan2026}.
 While these methods represent significant progress, optimizing the trade-off between sampling cost and subspace compactness remains an active research direction.
 A concise comparison of representative quantum algorithms for quantum chemistry is provided in Table~\ref{tab:algo_comparison}.